xdahlia/RadarrExtension/README.md

 As this is work in progress, there are a few things to be aware of:

 - Hard coded to use HTTP, not HTTPS
-- Quality Profile hard coded to HD-1080p
+- Quality Profile hard coded to "HD-1080p"
 - "Search Now" option turns on monitoring and triggers an immediate search.
-"Later" is the opposite
+"Search Later" is the opposite
 - Min Availability hard coded to "Physical / Web"

 ## Features